todogroup/governance/OSPO-Associate-Program.md

 ![ospoassocaite_program](https://user-images.githubusercontent.com/43671777/139878216-97c4ac50-d3c3-476a-a63c-2a0aeb15b12e.png)

-## 💚 Ways to support TODO as an entity
+## 💚 Ways you can support TODO

-TODO Group community is open to all.
+TODO Group community is open to all and is formed by its Community participants and General Members.
 Sometimes, there are community participants who wish show their organization efforts on fostering OSPO adoption and enable the worldwide community of practitioners.

-* Community participants coming from an organization with an established OSPO or similar open source initiative can support TODO by becoming `General Members`.
+* Community participants coming from an organization with an established OSPO or similar open source initiative can support TODO by becoming [General Members](https://todogroup.org/join/).

 * Community participants coming from **entities focused on [OSPO-related topics](https://ospomindmap.todogroup.org/) who help OSPOs but may not have an OSPO**, they can support TODO by becoming `OSPO Associates`.